Omega-3 & Pain Relief: Finding the Best Strategy

 Omega-3 Fish Oil and Pain Relief

-Scientists have been investigating the relationship between omega-3 fatty acids and pain relief since the 1980s (2).
-Over the decades, numerous studies have found that omega-3 supplements may help patients lower pain scores and reduce their need for pain-relieving medications.
+Scientists have studied the link between omega-3 fatty acids and pain relief since the 1980s [2].
+Over the years, numerous clinical trials have found that omega-3 supplements may lower pain scores and reduce the need for pain-relieving medications.

 Omega-3 Fish Oil & Rheumatoid Arthritis Research

-A 2012 meta-analysis similarly concluded that giving RA patients at least 2700 mg of EPA/DHA per day for more than three months reduced patients’ need for NSAIDs (4).
+Similar doses, however, have been reiterated in later research.
+A 2012 meta-analysis found that giving RA patients at least 2700 mg of EPA/DHA daily for over 3 months reduced their need for NSAIDs [6].

 How Much EPA/DHA Do Typical Omega-3 Capsules Contain?